addammy/covid19_dashboard/Readme.md

 * **scripts/** includes:
   * update.py - updates data for the dashboard;
-  * epirisk_history.py - provides the EpiRisk.net platform with data from every day of Covid-19 epidemy and gathers the results.
+  * epirisk_history.py - provides the EpiRisk.net platform with data from every day of Covid-19 epidemic and gathers the results.

 * **src/** contains the corona package with:
   * hopkins.py - downloading the data from JHU repository;
   * comparisons.py - joining the data from previous epidemics;
   * spreadsheets.py -  accessing Google Sheets;
-  * epirisk.py - querying EpiRisk.net with a given epidemic state.
+  * epirisk.py - querying EpiRisk.net with a given epidemic state; combining results with other data
+  * statistics - calculating top level statistics

 ### Tableau